mootools/mootools-more/Docs/Request/Request.Periodical.md

-Class: Request {#Request}
+Class: Request {#Request-Periodical}
 =====================================

-*Request.Timer.js* extends [Request][], [Request.HTML][], and [Request.JSON][] to add methods that periodically request the same URL but increases the interval if no data is returned from the requested server.
+*Request.Periodical.js* extends [Request][], [Request.HTML][], and [Request.JSON][] to add methods that periodically request the same URL but increases the interval if no data is returned from the requested server.
 This helps reducing load on a server and prevents pointless requests.
 If any valid response data is returned it resets the interval and requests more often.

 ### Extends